O’Hara: Most causing trouble in Dinkytown were from suburbs

 'How do we curb this?'

 Law enforcement officials over the years have tackled shootings and drag racing by shutting down Dinkytown streets for the weekend, said Kent Kramp, president of the Dinkytown Business Alliance and owner of two Raising Cane's restaurants near the U campus.
-Closing the streets may curtail movement in and out of the area, but it's intended to prevent people from making a quick getaway after shooting guns or committing other crime.
+Closing the streets curtails movement in and out of the area and is intended to prevent people from making a quick getaway after shooting guns or committing other crimes.
 Streets last year were covered with steel plates to discourage drag racers from doing donuts.

 "But I don't think any of us were thinking there would be huge crowds of juveniles punching and kicking at will," Kramp said.
 "We don't need anybody coming in causing problems, driving people away, making people think it's not safe.
 It's just going to destroy the business that's left."

-At Tuesday's packed community meeting at University Baptist Church, O'Hara said that the 18-year-old man jailed this weekend in connection with the mayhem had been arrested three nights in a row for alleged disorderly conduct, rioting and attempted auto theft.
-The statement elicited gasps from around the room.
+At Tuesday's packed community meeting at University Baptist Church, O'Hara referred to Hashi, the 18-year-old charged in connection with the mayhem, and said he had been arrested three nights in a row on charges of disorderly conduct, rioting and attempted auto theft.
+The statement elicited gasps from the room.

-That man is from Edina, while the 19-year-old man who was arrested is from Minnetonka.

 A panel of city and law enforcement officials — including Council Members Robin Wonsley and Mike Rainville, Minneapolis Community Safety Commissioner Cedric Alexander, and Nick Juarez from the U's Department of Public Safety — offered ideas on extra patrols, traffic control, mobile live-feed cameras, increased lighting and civilian walking clubs.
 They said concerned residents can help direct more police resources to the area if they see something and call 911.

 The teens taken to the Youth Connection Center talk to staffers about what's going on at home and why they're out at night, said Police Inspector Sean McGinty.
-But Minneapolis' youth development programs, many of them run by the city's Park Board, aren't going to have an impact on kids driving in from the suburbs, Rainville said.
+But Minneapolis' youth development programs, many of them run by the city's Park Board, aren't going to affect kids from the suburbs, Rainville said.

 "That's where the parents have to come in," he said.

-McGinty noted that crime on the whole is trending down throughout the Second Precinct — which includes Northeast and Southeast Minneapolis, as well as Dinkytown — despite rapid population growth due to increased housing density and residents moving there from other parts of the city.
+McGinty noted that crime on the whole is trending down throughout the Second Precinct — which includes northeast and southeast Minneapolis, as well as Dinkytown — despite rapid population growth due to increased housing density and residents moving from other parts of the city.

 Marcia Cotter of the Campus Safety Coalition, a parents group, said she's heard many of the same safety suggestions and strategies before.
 But it was news to her, she said, that most of the teens causing trouble in Dinkytown last weekend hailed from the suburbs.